glampert/glampert.github.io/_posts/2015-09-16-reverse-engineering-dungeon-siege.markdown

 A more modern and portable approach for such a system nowadays would probably involve a preprocessing step of the source code to generate meta information, then compile the generate code with the rest.
-But back then they didn't have advanced Open Source tools like [LLVM/Clang][link_llvm] and [GCC-XML][link_gccxml], so I'd say that the FuBi system was first grade outside the box thinking!
+But back then they didn't have advanced Open Source tools like [LLVM/Clang][link_llvm] and [GCC-XML][link_gccxml], so I'd say that the FuBi system was first grade out-of-the-box thinking!

 ## Trivia